Fortran & MODFLOW

 Fortran is a programming language that is used heavily in groundwater flow and contaminant transport numerical modeling.

-To get started with Fortran, you will need a compiler, a text editor, and a shell; for visualization you will need a graphing utility.
+To get started with Fortran, you will need a compiler, a text editor, and a shell; for visualization you will need a separate graphing utility.

 • Open-source Compiler: gfortran